AreaEffectCloud/PyCalcu/README.md

 + [Using Library](https://github.com/AreaEffectCloud/PyCalcu/edit/master/README.md#using-library)

 ## Overview
 It displays previews of "Limit", "Sum", "Differential", and "Integral" as images in LaTex notation based on the numerical values entered and outputs LaTex commands.
-It doesn't function as a calculator, but rather displays the equations as the library organizes them
+It doesn't function as a calculator, but rather displays the equations as the library organizes them.

 Operating system: windows 10, 11
 ## Default screen:
 ![gui screen](https://github.com/AreaEffectCloud/PyCalcu/blob/master/images/gui.png)